vistad/vistad/README.md

 - 👋 Hi, I’m @vistad
 - 👀 I’m interested in software test automation
-- 🌱 I’m currently learning Python and Java testing automation environments
+- 🌱 I’m currently working with Python and Java test automation environments

 <!---
 vistad/vistad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.